YaelGluskin/System-Programming-Laboratory/README.md

 ## Notes

+- Ensure you have a compatible C compiler (e.g., GCC) installed on your system.
+- If running on Windows with MinGW, use `mingw32-make` instead of `make`.
 - You can also run useing the VS comailer - the  instruction are in the .vscode folder.
 - [Mention any dependencies or prerequisites]